NREL/PVade/docs/how_to_guides/benchmark.rst

 CFD3 benchmark
 --------------

 For benchmarking of the fluid analysis, we used CFD3 in Turek and Hron [1]_ and compared the Lift and Drag over the time of the simulation.
-Additionally, rather than matching as closely as possible the number of degrees of freedom as in CSM3, we show convergence to the finest values reported by Turek and Hron as a function of increasing mesh resolution, i.e., decreasing values of :math:`\Delta x = 0.0125`, the spacing between finite elements at the flag's surface.
+Additionally, rather than matching as closely as possible the number of degrees of freedom as in CSM3, we show convergence to the finest values reported by Turek and Hron as a function of increasing mesh resolution, i.e., decreasing values of :math:`\Delta x`, the spacing between finite elements at the flag's surface.

 .. container::
    :name: tab:cfd3